Historical Places

 How to Reach

-Bikaner is well connected through road, rail, and air transport with other parts of the country.
-Several transportation modes are available according to your preferences.
-You can also hire bicycles from near the railway station.
-This way, you will be able to explore the city and the fort area by yourself while saving your precious time and money.
+Bikaner is well-connected by road, rail, and air to other parts of India.
+Several modes of transportation are available, allowing visitors to choose based on their preferences.
+Bicycles can also be hired near the railway station, which is a great way to explore the city and fort at your own pace while saving time and money.

 You may also like...